Thank you to our partners for providing this post.

 Fresh fruit and vegetables should be a key part of every meal, and you need to be thinking about lean proteins such as fish and chicken (grilled or steamed, not fried).
-Look for and use olive oil and margarine instead of butter or lard.
+Look for whole grain cereals and bread for your breakfast, and use olive oil and margarine instead of butter or lard.
 Find some recipes that you like the look of, and make sure that you plan your week ahead.
 Write a shopping list and make sure that you have all the ingredients you need.
 Batch cooking can help save time when you’re having a tough day.
 The key is to remember that you are much more likely to stick to healthy eating habits if you enjoy what you are eating, so experiment and find some dishes that are good for your heart as well as your tastebuds.

 Start Getting Checked Up Regularly